sarahaglenn/TypeScriptSorting/README.md

 # Overview

-This project
+This project:
-- implements a simple "Hello World" type function
+- Implements a basic "Hello World" function
-- defines sorting algorithms using 4 different strategies
+- Defines sorting algorithms using 4 different strategies
-- fetches population data
+- Retrieves population data from external source
-- measures the execution time of each sorting strategy to measure different data sets
+- Measures the execution time of each sorting strategy across various data sets

-The purpose in writing this project was to learn to use functions and classes in TypeScript.
-It was also to understand the differences between JavaScript and TypeScript so that I am proficient in elevating JavaScript to TypeScript in future projects.
+The goal of this project was practice using functions and classes in TypeScript, as well as to gain an understanding of the main differences between JavaScript and TypeScript.
+This knowledge will help me effectively transition JavaScript code to TypeScript in future projects.

 [Software Demo Video](http://youtube.link.goes.here)
 {focus on what i learned about language syntax!
 4-5 min walkthrough}